 WINNER OF THE ECONOMIC DEVELOPMENT AUSTRALIA AWARD 2016 For Best Marketing & Promotional Campaign….

-beating off hundreds of other entries (some of them very big budget) to win the prestigious Econominc Development Australia Awards 2016 Best Marketing & Promotional Campaign.
-The reason?
-Well the judges said because of its honesty, integrity and down to earth nature.
+This project beat hundreds of entries (some of them very big budget) to win the prestigious Econominc Development Australia Awards 2016 Best Marketing & Promotional Campaign.
+The judges said because of its honesty, integrity and down to earth nature.
 I am so chuffed with this!

 The mini site is at www.extraordinaryeverydaybarossa.org